Golden Brown: Release and reception

 Initially, the band's label was hesitant to release the song as a single.
 Burnel recalled, "We had to insist on it being released.
 We'd been taken over by EMI and they thought we were awful – and they hated 'Golden Brown'.
 They said: this song, you can't dance to it, you're finished".
 The label ultimately released the song during the Christmas season, leaving it to compete with Christmas songs.
 Burnel stated, "They thought, it's weak, it's gonna die, it's gonna drown in the tsunami of Christmas shit… but it didn't.
 It developed legs of its own, it became a worldwide hit".

 Originally featured on the group's album La folie, which was released in November 1981, and later on the US pressings of Feline (1983), "Golden Brown" was released as a single in January 1982, and was accompanied by a music video.
 The single reached No. 2 in the official UK Singles Chart in February 1982.
 David Hamilton, disc jockey on the middle-of-the-road and comparatively conservative BBC Radio 2, made the single his "record of the week".
-In a 2017 interview for Dutch television station Top 2000 a gogo, Hugh Cornwell said that he believed the song would have made it to the top spot if bassist Burnel had not told the press that it was about heroin, at which point broadcasters removed it from their playlists.
+In a 2017 interview for Dutch television program Top 2000 à Go-Go, Hugh Cornwell said that he believed the song would have made it to the top spot if bassist Burnel had not told the press that it was about heroin, at which point broadcasters removed it from their playlists.
 "I would have waited till it got to Number 1 and then said it," he commented.
 EMI instead blamed the single's failure to reach the top spot on sales of both the studio and live single releases of the Jam's "Town Called Malice", the number one single at the time, being counted together.
 The song also reached the Top 10 in Ireland, Flanders, the Netherlands, and Australia.

 In 1995, Black, Burnel and Greenfield appeared with impressionist Rory Bremner on his satirical Christmas special performing a parody version of the song about future Prime Minister Gordon Brown, who was then Shadow Chancellor of the Exchequer.

 In a 2012 BBC Radio 2 listener poll of the nation's favourite singles to have peaked at number two, "Golden Brown" ranked fifth.

 In January 2014, NME ranked the song at No. 488 on its list of "The 500 Greatest Songs of All Time".